adrisec/staff-tester/README.md

 # What's staff-tester project?
 It's an open source social engineering tool to test employees knowledge about email-based phishing attacks.

-You can create your own HTML templates to send to your employees (or your company employees if you are the information security manager) and know wich ones are succesfully aware about this type of attacks and wich ones maybe need more information about by cheating them with a phishing email created by yourself and not by any real criminal.
+You can create your own HTML templates to send to your employees (or your company employees if you are the information security manager) and know which ones are succesfully aware about this type of attacks and which ones may need more information about.
+You can cheat them with a phishing email created by yourself and not by any real criminal.

-The basic usage is to, using an SMTP server, send massively one email (using an HTML template to create it) to a list of target emails and then see wich ones trust the fake attack and wich ones report this phishing attack try.
+The basic use of it is, using an SMTP server, sending massively one email (using an HTML template to create it) to a list of target emails and then see which ones belives in the fake attack and which ones report it.

 ## Supported platforms